 As the spectacular castle is actually on US soil, so you’ll need your passport to land.

-1- Summer concert at Joel Stone Heritage Waterfront Park
+5- Attend A Summer Concert At Joel Stone Heritage Waterfront Park

 Visiting Gananoque in summer, you’re likely to catch a free summer concert at Joel Stone Heritage Waterfront Park.